-What you must pay when you get these

-Services that are covered for you services In-Network

-Inpatient hospital care Days 1-5:

-Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$380 copay per day
+Sorvices that are covered for you What you must pay when you get these services What you must pay when you get these services · · · · · · · · · · · · · · · · · · · Services that are covered for you Inpatient hospital care When in-network: prior authorization may be required depending on the procedure, except in urgent or emergent situations.
 Notification from your provider is required upon admission.
-Days 6+:

-Includes inpatient acute, inpatient rehabilitation, long- term care hospitals and other types of inpatient hospital services.
+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. \$0 copay per day Cost-sharing is charged for each inpatient stay.
+The day before you are discharged is your last inpatient day.
 You are covered for an unlimited number of medically necessary days.
 Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized,

-Covered services include but are not limited to: your cost is the cost-

-Semi-private room (or a private room if medically necessary) sharing you would pay at an in-network hospital.

-Meals including special diets

-Regular nursing services

-Costs of special care units (such as intensive care or coronary care units)

-Drugs and medications

-Lab tests

-X-rays and other radiology services

-Necessary surgical and medical supplies

-Use of appliances, such as wheelchairs

-Operating and recovery room costs

-Physical, occupational, and speech language therapy

-Inpatient substance abuse services
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies when you get these when you get these Use of appliances, such as wheelchairs Operating and recovery room costs Operating and recovery room costsPhysical, occupational, and speech language therapy Inpatient substance abuse services